Welcome to our top tips for visits to Disneyland California (and California Adventure)

-It’s a good time to visit – the park is celebrating its 60th anniversary and there is a brand new parade and fireworks show to mark the occasion.
+It’s a great time to visit Disneyland California – the park is celebrating its 60th anniversary and there is a brand new parade and fireworks show to mark the occasion.

-We purchased tickets and parking online before our visit, which turned out to be a smart move – you won’t need to queue on arrival, and you simply have your phone scanned at the turnstile.
+We bought one day tickets and parking online before our visit, which turned out to be a smart move – you won’t need to queue on arrival, and you simply have your phone scanned at the turnstile.
+Do not just turn up at Disneyland California thinking you can buy tickets at the gate, because since Covid, that’s not possible.

 In our experience, it’s worth buying the hopper tickets if you have older kids and don’t mind a bit of frantic to-ing and fro-ing.
 For families with smaller kids, if you’re visiting for one day, you’ll have more than enough to fill your time just at Disneyland.

-To make the most of your day, you DO need to plan ahead and make the most of Disney’s Fastpass system.
-Our top tip is the head into the park early and pick up a Fastpass for one of the more popular rides (Indiana Jones, Space Mountain and Star Tours all get very busy) and then hop over to california Adventure to get a second Fastpass there.
+One of our top tips for visits to Disneyland California is to plan ahead a little, so make the most of Disney’s Fastpass system.
+Our top tip is the head into the park early and pick up a Fastpass for one of the more popular rides (Indiana Jones, Space Mountain and Star Tours all get very busy) and then hop over to California Adventure to get a second Fastpass there.
 You can hold one Fastpass for each park at the same time.

 You’ll then have enough time to stand in line for one of the rides with a shorter line, before using your first Fastpass.
 Even so, expect to spend time in line, in HOT sun – bring hats and water, although most rides have some shady areas in line, and regular water fountains so you can keep hydrated.